NitchayaninT/data-mining/Process/ch8/Regression.md

 It measures **how much Y changes when X changes**, based on your data.
 - First compute how much **X and Y move together** (covariance)
 	- If X increases and Y tends to increase → numerator is **positive** → slope is **positive**
+	- For every +1 increase in X, we predict Y increases/decreases by about .....
 - Then divide by how much **X varies by itself** (variance of X).
 	- If X barely changes, you cannot fit a meaningful line → denominator is small.
 - That gives the **best-fit slope**.
 - Then compute the intercept so the line crosses the mean point.
-- Once we get the regression model, we use it to predict new values, compute residuals, SSE,MSE,RMSE
+- Once we get the regression model, we use it to predict new values, **compute residuals,** SSE,MSE,RMSE

 - **Feature selection** can be applied during the **model fitting**
 	- Collinear attributes can be removed (attributes that give almost the same info)